frostme/fileobj/README.md

 fileObj.all(cb);
 ```

-- _cb_ : callback that accept one parameter, ids (array of id's of all files).
+- _cb_ : callback that accept two parameters, err ids (array of id's of all files).

 ## Author
 M. Elliot Frost, CEO and President of [Frostware Technical Solutions, LLC](http://www.frostwaresolutions.net)